First shots fired in the Revolution. “The shot heard ’round

 Gowen’s Old Fort, SC

-Georgia Patriots attacked Loyalist camp and defeated them.
+Georgia Patriots attacked the Loyalist camp and defeated them.

 30 July 1780